suswei/single-cell-rna-seq/Project1_Modify_SCVI.md

             'optimiser': ['Adam'],
             'adv_drop_out': [0.2],
             'std': [True]
 Use 12000 and 17000 as min and max to standardize reconstloss.
 Use 0.045 and -0.015 as min and max to standardize MI.
 Results are stord in shorten_time3, plot in figure 40.
 It appears that this is not better than result in figure39 for when min and max to standardize reconstloss is 12000 and 17000, min and max to standardize MI is 0.06 and -0.02, respectively.

+To get the pareto frontier, I used the following hyperparameters:

+       hyperparameter_config = {
+            'n_layers_encoder': [10],
+            'n_layers_decoder': [2],
+            'n_hidden': [128],
+            'n_latent': [10],
+            'dropout_rate': [0.1],
+            'reconstruction_loss': ['zinb'],
+            'use_batches': [True],
+            'use_cuda': [False],
+            'train_size': [0.8],
+            'lr': [1e-2],
+            'adv_lr': [5e-3],
+            'pre_n_epochs': [100],
+            'n_epochs': [200],
+            'nsamples_z': [200],
+            'adv': [True],
+            'Adv_Net_architecture': [[256] * 10],
+            'pre_adv_epochs': [100],
+            'adv_epochs': [1],
+            'activation_fun': ['ELU'],
+            'unbiased_loss': [True],
+            'initial': ['xavier_normal'],
+            'adv_model' : ['MI'],
+            'optimiser': ['Adam'],
+            'adv_drop_out': [0.2],
+            'std': [True],
+            'max_reconst': [17000]
+        }
+To fully train MineNet, lr is 5e-3, epochs number is 400.
+For each repetition, run 10 MI_scales, [0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9].
+Run this for 100 repetitions.
+The result shows that the learning rate for the MineNet architecture is too high, with very positive and very negative values, and cause failure for nearly 50% repetitions.
+Because high MIScales like 0.8, 0.9 could have convergence issues, try to sample more MIScales between 0.7 and 0.9.
+And use the MI estimator not the std MI estimator for the fully trained network.

 <b><font size="3">2.3.3 Code</font></b>